zama-ai/concrete-ml/README.md

 ## Online demos and tutorials.

-Various tutorials are proposed for the [built-in models](docs/built-in-models/ml_examples.md) and for [deep learning](docs/deep-learning/examples.md).
-In addition, several complete use-cases are explored:
+Various tutorials are given for [built-in models](docs/built-in-models/ml_examples.md) and for [deep learning](docs/deep-learning/examples.md) In addition, several complete use-cases are explored:

 - [Encrypted Large Language Model](use_case_examples/llm/): convert a user-defined part of a Large Language Model for encrypted text generation.
 Shows the trade-off between quantization and accuracy for text generation and shows how to run the model in FHE.

-- [Credit Scoring](use_case_examples/credit_scoring/): predicts the chance of a given loan applicant defaulting on loan repayment while keeping the user's data private.
+- [Credit Scoring](use_case_examples/credit_scoring/): predict the chance of a given loan applicant defaulting on loan repayment while keeping the user's data private.
 Shows how Concrete ML models easily replace their scikit-learn equivalents

-- [Health diagnosis](use_case_examples/disease_prediction/): based on a patient's symptoms, history and other health factors, gives a diagnosis using FHE to preserve the privacy of the patient.
+- [Health diagnosis](use_case_examples/disease_prediction/): based on a patient's symptoms, history and other health factors, give a diagnosis using FHE to preserve the privacy of the patient.

-- [Titanic](use_case_examples/titanic/KaggleTitanic.ipynb): a notebook, which gives a solution to the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic/).
+- [Titanic](use_case_examples/titanic/KaggleTitanic.ipynb): solve the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic/).
 Implemented with XGBoost from Concrete ML, this example comes as a companion of the [Kaggle notebook](https://www.kaggle.com/code/concretemlteam/titanic-with-privacy-preserving-machine-learning), and was the subject of a blogpost in [KDnuggets](https://www.kdnuggets.com/2022/08/machine-learning-encrypted-data.html).

-- [Sentiment analysis with transformers](use_case_examples/sentiment_analysis_with_transformer): a gradio demo which predicts if a tweet / short message is positive, negative or neutral, with FHE of course!
+- [Sentiment analysis with transformers](use_case_examples/sentiment_analysis_with_transformer): predict if an encrypted tweet / short message is positive, negative or neutral, using FHE.
 The [live interactive](https://huggingface.co/spaces/zama-fhe/encrypted_sentiment_analysis) demo is available on Hugging Face.
 This [blog post](https://huggingface.co/blog/sentiment-analysis-fhe) explains how this demo works!

-- [CIFAR10 FHE-friendly model with Brevitas](use_case_examples/cifar/cifar_brevitas_training): code for training from scratch a VGG-like FHE-compatible neural network using Brevitas, and a script to run the neural network in FHE.
+- [CIFAR10 FHE-friendly model with Brevitas](use_case_examples/cifar/cifar_brevitas_training): train a VGG9 FHE-compatible neural network using Brevitas, and a script to run the neural network in FHE.
 Execution in FHE takes ~20 minutes per image and shows an accuracy of 88.7%.

-- [CIFAR10 / CIFAR100 FHE-friendly models with Transfer Learning approach](use_case_examples/cifar/cifar_brevitas_finetuning): series of three notebooks, that show how to convert a pre-trained FP32 VGG11 neural network into a quantized model using Brevitas.
+- [CIFAR10 / CIFAR100 FHE-friendly models with Transfer Learning approach](use_case_examples/cifar/cifar_brevitas_finetuning): series of three notebooks, that convert a pre-trained FP32 VGG11 neural network into a quantized model using Brevitas.
 The model is fine-tuned on the CIFAR data-sets, converted for FHE execution with Concrete ML and evaluated using FHE simulation.
 For CIFAR10 and CIFAR100, respectively, our simulations show an accuracy of 90.2% and 68.2%.

-- [FHE neural network splitting for client/server deployment](use_case_examples/cifar/cifar_brevitas_with_model_splitting): we explain how to split a computationally-intensive neural network model in two parts.
+- [FHE neural network splitting for client/server deployment](use_case_examples/cifar/cifar_brevitas_with_model_splitting): explains how to split a computationally-intensive neural network model in two parts.
 First, we execute the first part on the client side in the clear, and the output of this step is encrypted.
 Next, to complete the computation, the second part of the model is evaluated with FHE.
 This tutorial also shows the impact of FHE speed/accuracy trade-off on CIFAR10, limiting PBS to 8-bit, and thus achieving 62% accuracy.

-- [Encrypted image filtering](use_case_examples/image_filtering): finally, the live demo for our [6-min](https://6min.zama.ai) is available, in the form of a gradio application.
-We take encrypted images, and apply some filters (for example black-and-white, ridge detection, or your own filter).
+- [Encrypted image filtering](use_case_examples/image_filtering): filter encrypted images by applying filters such as black-and-white, ridge detection, or your own filter.

-More generally, if you have built awesome projects using Concrete ML, feel free to let us know and we'll link to it!
+If you have built awesome projects using Concrete ML, feel free to let us know and we'll link to them!

 ## Citing Concrete ML